 The 10X Genomics instrument is designed to measure single cell RNAseq (scRNAseq) as well as single cell multiomics (scRNAseq coupled with same cell scATACseq) for experiments ranging from 2,000 to millions of cells.
 The core performs a great deal of scRNA utilizing the 10xGenomics system.
 We work with researchers to optimize cell suspensions, capture single cells and perform genome-wide transcription experiments on single cells.

 Nanostring Encounter Expression profiling

 The Nanostring system is used for profiling gene-expression in targeted sets (up to 800 genes) of genes involved in specific biological pathways.

-The core has observed tremendous growth throughout the last sixteen years due to the support of the IDeA program grants.
+The core has observed tremendous growth throughout the last 20 years due to the support of the IDeA program grants.
 This funding has been critical to the development, the steady and sustained support of the functional genomics infrastructure in Nebraska, and as such has contributed to the research efforts of many independent researchers.
-The UNMC DNA Sequencing Core Facilities receive partial support from the Nebraska Research Network In Functional Genomics NE-INBRE P20GM103427-14 grant (James Turpen, PI), The Molecular Biology of Neurosensory Systems CoBRE grant P30GM110768 (Shelley Smith, PI), The Fred & Pamela Buffett Cancer Center Support Grant - P30CA036727 (Ken Cowan, PI) and the Nebraska Research Initiative.
+The University of Nebraska DNA Sequencing Core receives partial support from the National Institute for General Medical Science (NIGMS) INBRE - P20GM103427-19 grant as well as The Fred & Pamela Buffett Cancer Center Support Grant - P30 CA036727, and the Nebraska Research Initiative.